-Hospital Residential Treatment Non-residential Treatment/Service Community Care Field Workers (Home Healthcare, Social Service) Advise workers of company procedures for requesting police assistance or filing charges when assaulted-and assist them in doing so if necessary.
+Hospital Residential Treatment Non-residential Treatment/Service Community Care Field Workers (Home Healthcare, Social Service) Emplano Advise workers of company procedures for requesting police assistance or filing charges when assaulted-and assist them in doing so if necessary.
 Provide management support during emergencies.
 Respond promptly to all complaints.
 Ensure that adequately trained staff members and counselors are available to de-escalate a situation and counsel patients.
 Prepare contingency plans to treat clients who are "acting out" or making verbal or physical attacks or threats.
 Emergency action plans should be developed to ensure that workers know how to call for help or medical assistance.
 Employee uniforms/ dress employment.
-Discourage wo strangulation ir Discourage wo Discourage wo Discourage workers from wearing necklaces or chains to help prevent possible strangulation in confrontational situations.
-Discourage workers from wearing expensive jewelry or carrying large sums of money.
-Discourage workers from carrying keys or other items that could be used as weapons.
-Encourage the use of head netting/cap so hair cannot be grabbed and used to pull or shove Facility & work procedures Survey facility remove tools of left by visitors of could be used in by patients Survey facilitie ensure doors the locked are lock policies should doors to be pro Keep desks and free of items, in pens and penciferames, etc. possessions or staff that nappropriately s regularly to nat should be ed-smoking not allow these pped open I work areas cluding extra Survey facility periodically to remove tools or possessions left by visitors or staff that could be used inappropriately by patients Keep desks and work areas free of items, including extra pens and pencils, glass photo frames, etc. Survey facility periodically to remove tools or possessions left by visitors or staff that could be used inappropriately by patients Establish daily work plans to keep a designated contact person informed about employees' whereabouts throughout the workday; have a contact person follow up if an employee does not report in as expected Have clear contracts on how home visits will be conducted, the presence of others in the home during visits and the refusal to provide services in clearly hazardous situations Establish daily work plans to keep a designated contact person informed about employees' whereabouts throughout the workday; have a contact person follow up if an employee does not report in as expected
+Discourage wo strangulation ir Discourage wo Discourage wo rkers from weari n confrontational rkers from weari rkers from carryi badges, preferably w ng necklaces or chain situations. ng expensive jewelry ing keys or other item: ng/cap so hair cannot s to help prevent or carrying large s that could be us possible sums of money. ed as weapons.
+Facility & work procedures Survey facility remove tools of left by visitors of could be used in by patients Survey facilitie ensure doors the locked are lock policies should doors to be promoved.
+Keep desks and free of items, in pens and penciframes, etc. possessions or staff that nappropriately s regularly to nat should be ed-smoking not allow these pped open I work areas cluding extra Survey facility periodically to remove tools or possessions left by visitors or staff that could be used inappropriately by patients Keep desks and work areas free of items, including extra pens and pencils, glass photo frames, etc. Survey facility periodically to remove tools or possessions left by visitors or staff that could be used inappropriately by patients Establish daily work plans to keep a designated contact person informed about employees' whereabouts throughout the workday; have a contact person follow up if an employee does not report in as expected Have clear contracts on how home visits will be conducted, the presence of others in the home during visits and the refusal to provide services in clearly hazardous situations Establish daily work plans to keep a designated contact person informed about employees' whereabouts throughout the workday; have a contact person follow up if an employee does not report in as expected

-Hospital Residential Treatment Non-residential Treatment/Service Community Care Field Workers (Home Healthcare, Social Service) Transportation procedures specifically ad of patients. • Ensure that wo patients have a r procedures that dress the transport orkers transporting an effective and of communicating e office
+Hospital Residential Treatment Non-residential Treatment/Service Community Care Field Workers (Home Healthcare, Social Service) Transportation procedures Develop safety procedures that specifically address the transport of patients.
+Ensure that workers transporting patients have an effective and reliable means of communicating with their home office. specifically ad of patients. • Ensure that wo patients have a r procedures that dress the transport orkers transporting an effective and of communicating e office